dart-lang/site-www/src/tools/dart-compile.md

 No cross-compilation support ([issue 28617][])
 : The compiler supports creating machine code only for the operating system it’s running on.
-  You need to run the compiler three times — on macOS, Windows, and Linux — to create executables for all three operating systems.
+  You need to run the compiler three times—on macOS, Windows, and Linux—to create executables for all three operating systems.
   A workaround is to use a CI (continuous integration) provider that supports all three operating systems.